JMRMEDEV/frontend-course/lesson-2/README.md

 With an external style sheet, you can change the look of an entire website by changing just one file.

-Each HTML page must include a reference to the external style sheet file inside the <link> element, inside the head section.
+Each HTML page must include a reference to the external style sheet file within the `<link>` tag, inside the `<head>` tag.
 The Style Sheets will always be references as a `.css` file format.

 **Example:**